 Further up Canongate is 17th century Panmure House, once home to the economist and philosopher Adam Smith.
 It’s currently undergoing renovation so it was hard to get a photograph to do it justice.

-Not all the closes hide new buildings – tucked away in Crichton Close is the Scottish Poetry Library (1999).
+Not all the closes hide old buildings – tucked away in Crichton Close is the Scottish Poetry Library (1999).

 Next we explored Canongate Kirkyard – like all these places, apart from the Poetry Library, somewhere I’ve walked past many times without investigating.
 I was surprised how extensive the Kirkyard is.